JaredChung/jaredchung_blog/content/posts/2016-07-17-A-Primer-on-Time-Series-using-R-and-Python.md

 ## Moving Average

 A variation to the Simple Average is the <b>Moving Average</b>.
 Using a specified window (e.g 12) take the average of those data points and then shift one point and repeat.
-The benefit of using a moving average is that it can capture the direction or as it is also called "Trend" of the data.
+The benefit of using a moving average is that it is able to adapt to changes over time and as such can capture the "Trend" of the data.

     #R
     library(forecast)
     ma(train$count, order = 12)

     #Python
     train['Count'].rolling(12).mean()